-Securities for which there is a reporting g obligation pursuant to Section 15(d) of the Act: N None.
-On March 31, 2015, the issuer had 80,0 083,248 shares outstanding.
-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursus Section 12 or 15(d) of the Securities Evolution Act of 1024 Section 13 or 15(d) of the Securities Exchange Act of 1934. gistrant (1) has filed all reports required to be filed eding 12 months (or for such shorter period that the requirements for the past 90 days. ĭ Yes □ No Interactive Data File required to be sub gistrant has submitted electronically and posted on omitted and posted pursuant to Rule 405 of Regula tion S-T (§232.405 of this chapter) during the preceding 12 months (or for such short ter period that the registrant was required to submit t and post such files). gistrant is a large accelerated filer, an accelerated f ted filer" in Rule 12b-2 of the Exchange Act. iler or a non-accelerated filer.
-See definition Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Indicate by check mark which basis of accounting the registrant has used to prepare the f inancial statements included in this filing: US GAAP ⊠ International Financial Reporting Standards as is by the International Accounting Standards Board If "Other" has been checked in respons has elected to follow. se to the previous question, indicate by check mark which financial statement item the registrant has elected to follow. ☐ Item 17 ☐ Item 18 check mark whether the registrant is a shell compar ny (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes ☒ No
+None (Title of Class) Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None.
+On March 31, 2015, the issuer had 80,083,248 shares outstanding.
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. □Yes ⊠No If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. □Yes ⊠No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ⊠ Yes □ No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). ⊠ Yes □ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+Accelerated filer ⊠ Non-accelerated filer \Box Large accelerated filer □ Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: US GAAP 🗵 International Financial Reporting Standards as issued Other 🗖 by the International Accounting Standards Board \Box If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow. □ Item 17 □ Item 18 If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).